 - In About menu, tap on ‘Builder number’ seven times which enables Developer Options.

 - After that, go back and select Developer options.

 - Scroll down and tap ‘USB Debugging’.

-Android has different connection modes which is sometimes the cause of this problem.
-In case of adb, we need MTP (Media Transfer Protocol).
+Android has different connection modes which can sometimes cause this problem.
+In the case of adb, we need MTP (Media Transfer Protocol).
 One thing to note is that your smartphone might have Transfer files instead of MTP which is the same.
 For this, what you have to do is:

-- Make sure your device is plugged in correctly.
+- Make sure your device is correctly plugged in.